plepe/modulekit-table/README.md

 ** 'offset': start at element n
 ** 'limit': only show n elements

+In JS mode an additional paramter `callback` is required, which will be called with the resulting table.

 Properties
 ----------
 `data`: The current data (an object of class TableData or similar)